Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: Acknowledgements

 \section{Acknowledgements}

 NCA and TA would like to acknowledge support from the National Science Foundation Grant NSF-MOMS-2239734 with S. Qidwai as the program manager.
-ASB and CW would like to acknowledge support through grant DE-SC0023432 funded by the U.S. Department of Energy, Office of Science.
-ASB and CW also acknowledge computational resource support from UCLA's Institute for Digital Research and Education (IDRE), and the National Energy Research Scientific Computing Center (NERSC awards BES-ERCAP0025205 and BES-ERCAP0025168), a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+ASB and CW would like to acknowledge support through grant DE-SC0023432 funded by the U.S. Department of Energy, Office of Science and through the UC National Laboratory Fees Research Program of the University of California, Grant Number L25CR9003.
+ASB and CW also acknowledge computational resource support from UCLA's Institute for Digital Research and Education (IDRE), and the National Energy Research Scientific Computing Center (NERSC awards BES-ERCAP0033206, BES-ERCAP0028072, BES-ERCAP0025168 and BES-ERCAP0025205), a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.